Centre of Pain Education (COPE)

 Q. What do I do if I think the eight week programme is for me?

 A. If you would like to be considered for the programme, you will need to ask your doctor to refer you to COPE.
-We will then invite you to the introductory pain education programme.
-After this, you will need to telephone COPE and arrange a multidisciplinary assessment appointment with the team.
+We will then invite you to an introductory pain education programme.
+After this, you will need to actively opt in, and contact COPE by email or phone, to arrange a multidisciplinary assessment appointment with the team.

 Q. What does the assessment involve?

-A. You will attend a two hour multidisciplinary assessment, with a psychologist, nurse and physiotherapist.
-If the programme is considered suitable for you, a choice of possible course dates will then be offered.
-Alternatively, if the programme does not appear to best suit your needs a member of the team will contact you to discuss what other services may be appropriate.
+A. You will attend a two-hour multidisciplinary assessment, with a psychologist and physiotherapist.
+If the programme is considered suitable for you, you will be placed on the waiting list.
+Alternatively, if the programme does not appear to best suit your needs, we will discuss with you what other services may be appropriate.

 Q. What happens after the programme?